Best Places for Shopping in Beijing

 Tip 1: Don’t offer the price directly.
 Try to listen to the shop owner first and he or she will get the price down very quickly.

-Tip 2: Buy the thing you like at the 2nd shop, if you try to leave to the next shop, the price from the first shop owner must be the right price.
+Tip 2: Buy the thing you like at the 2nd shop, if you try to leave for the next shop, the price from the first shop owner must be the right price.

 Tip 3: Don’t hesitate to leave.
 Leave away and don’t turn back.

 Tip 4: 10% of what they offer to you.
-For most of my friend shopping at the tourist mall, you can get 90% of the price off.
+For most of my friends shopping at the tourist mall, you can get 90% of the price off.
 Try it!

 Enjoy your shopping in Beijing.
-Leave a message when you have any questions.
+Leave a message if you have any questions.

-If you have any good idea, you are more than welcome to share it below!
+If you have any good ideas, you are more than welcome to share them below!